 Fellow parents, if you too are slogging through the post-daylight-saving-time doldrums today, we raise our extra large tankards of coffee to you.
-What is it about an hour’s time change that can absolutely derail your entire family’s wellbeing?!
-“Spring forward” sounds like something energetic and fun — like some revolutionary way to put a pep in your step — but really, it’s quite the opposite.
+What is it about an hour’s time change, in either direction, that can absolutely derail your entire family’s wellbeing?!
+“Spring forward” and “fall back” sounds like something energetic and fun — like some revolutionary way to put a pep in your step — but really, it’s just code for “let’s throw everyone’s sleep schedules into a tailspin, bwahahaha.”
 There’s no doubt that it can mess with you no matter what your station in life, but for anyone who has to navigate the time change with little kids, it seems like an evil double whammy.
 And parents feeling the pinch are taking to Twitter to commiserate.

 And we sense some major sarcasm here:

 Daylight savings time with kids is the best just the absolute best— fire glenn rivers (@brian_jenks) March 13, 2022

 To be honest, we’re … not even quite sure how to explain this whole mess to the little ones.
 Or why it’s even still a thing.

 Explaining daylight savings time to my kids.— Chase 🧙♂️ (@ChaseCaster) March 13, 2022

 I tried to explain daylight saving time to my 9yo and it made me wish that instead of only going back an hour we went back to before I had kids.— Dad and Buried (@DadandBuried) November 3, 2019